stanman71/Python_Projects/README.md

-In this repository are small projects and ideas.
+This repository summarise small projects and ideas.